Poison ivy season is upon us! So let’s learn how to make this homemade DIY calamine lotion recipe so we can help heal poison ivy naturally.

 The next ingredient is ferric oxide.
 Ferric oxide comes from iron compounds and is an antipruritic.
 This means that it can help to relieve itching.
 While ferric oxide can be tough to get your hands on, iron oxide, like those powders used for soap coloring, makes a great substitute.
-The red will give you the distinct pink color that we are all familiar with, but any oxide color can be used.
-Just be sure to use a skin safe oxide in this homemade calamine lotion recipe.
+The red will give you the distinct pink color that we are all familiar with, but you can use any oxide color.
+Just be sure to use a skin-safe oxide in this homemade calamine lotion recipe.
 Don’t use oxides intended for things such as ceramics, as they can be toxic.
 Also, be aware that there are synthetic oxides available.
 While these can give you great color, they don’t have the therapeutic properties that iron oxide does.

-Other minor ingredients include bentonite clay, which is also drying and provides “slip” to your lotion, calcium hydroxide, which is also an anti-itching agent, can be found online or in some ethnic grocery stores, water, and if you need more hydration, you can add glycerin or aloe vera gel.
+Other minor ingredients include bentonite clay, which is also drying and provides “slip” to your lotion.
+Calcium hydroxide, which is also an anti-itching agent, find it online or in some ethnic grocery stores, water, and if you need more hydration, you can add glycerin or aloe vera gel.
 If you are combatting any rash that contains liquid or is “weeping”, you’ll want to omit these ingredients.
 Both are humectants, drawing moisture from the air.
 Adding more moisture will inhibit drying and healing.
-You can add essential oils, such as lavender, if you wish.
+You can add essential oils, such as lavender if you wish.
 Some essential oils are antibacterial and can help speed healing.

 Homemade Calamine Lotion Recipe

 - 5 minutes